Quick & Easy Repairs to Do in an Emergency

 Your Fingerboard Fell Off

 In a pinch, wet both gluing surfaces with warm water, place the fingerboard back onto the neck, and tape the edges (on the unvarnished portion of the neck) for as long as possible.
-Tune-up the instrument at the last possible moment and remember to loosen the tension again when you are done.
-Do not attempt to re-glue or use glue on the instrument; the wrong type of glue will cause damage to your instrument and cost you more when your repair-person has to remove the glue and repair/replace your fingerboard.
+Tune the instrument at the last possible moment and remember to loosen the tension again when you are done.
+Do not attempt to re-glue or use glue on the instrument; the wrong type of glue will cause damage to your instrument and cost you more when your repair-person has to remove the incorrect glue and repair/replace your fingerboard.
 See your repairmen as soon as possible and when not using the instrument, loosen the strings.

 The Eyelet in Your Bow is Stripped